 Price matters when hiring a professional resume writer.
 Remember that for any services, you (mostly) get what you pay for.

-The key is to always be suspicious of any resume writing services that promise to offer all-inclusive services, including resume, cover letter, LinkedIn profile, and a thank you note, for as low as $100.
+The key is always to be suspicious of any resume writing services that promise to offer all-inclusive services, including resume, cover letter, LinkedIn profile, and a thank you note, for as low as $100.

 If you come across those types of deals, I strongly suggest that you abandon them in favour of mid- to top-market options.
 It’s highly unlikely that a cheap resume writer will be able to write a resume that blows the socks off recruiters and employers – especially if you’re hunting for a management or an executive role.